IROKO TECHNOLOGIES · EST. 2025 · BOSTON

 Cross-section study of the Iroko tree — canopy above ground, root system traced through topsoil, subsoil, sandstone, and bedrock

-A drought-tolerant hardwood of the Moraceae family, native to tropical Africa from Sierra Leone east to Kenya.
-Mature individuals reach twenty to thirty meters with trunks up to two meters across at breast height.
-The heartwood is dense (~640 kg/m³), termite-resistant, and rich in calcium-carbonate deposits that render it nearly impervious to decay.
-In primary forest, single trees endure for five hundred years.
+A hardwood in the Moraceae family native to tropical Africa, primarily found across West and parts of Central and East Africa (occurring from Sierra Leone and scattered populations as far east as Kenya and Uganda).
+Mature trees typically reach 20–30 m, with trunks up to ~2 m diameter at breast height.
+The heartwood is dense (≈640 kg/m³), termite-resistant, and often contains calcium-carbonate deposits that increase its durability.
+In undisturbed primary forest, individual trees can live for up to about 500 years.

 Iroko / Specimen Record